 - To maintain and further develop a program of biostatistical consultation by students and faculty that is responsive to the needs of researchers in the health sciences;

-- To provide leadership in academic biostatistics and in formulating local and national public policy on quantitative aspects of public health and medicine through service on advisory boards and review committees and through other similar activities; and,
+- To provide leadership in academic biostatistics and in formulating local and national public policy on quantitative aspects of public health and medicine through service on advisory boards and review committees and through other similar activities;

 - To promote the use of rigorous quantitative methods in public health and biomedicine through educational outreach and consultation programs that serve the broader community.